Daxbot/node-canopen/README.md

 not used internally.
 The Device object is now aware of the NMT state and will bring up and shutdown protocol objects as the state changes.
 If your PDOs are not firing after the update make sure you are calling Nmt#startNode to switch to NmtState.OPERATIONAL.
-To preserve old behavior Device#init() will do this for you.

-3. Timers and internal protocol values will no longer automatically update when the Eds value changes during operation.
-Relevant values are read and cached when the module start() method is called (typically on entering NmtState.PRE_OPERATIONAL).
-If you need to change a communication parameter dynamically you can stop/start any of the protocol modules to force a re-load, or use Nmt#resetCommunication().

-4. Events have been refactored and moved to their respective protocol modules.
+3. Events have been refactored and moved to their respective protocol modules.
 Old events are still available, but will only fire if the Device#init() method has been called.

+4. The Eds.dataObjects array is now keyed from the hex value rather than the decimal value to make debug printing less confusing.
+If you iterate over the Eds at all be sure to parseInt with a radix of 16.
+Anything using Eds#getEntry will be unaffected.

 ## Documentation